 Sickle Cell Anemia Support Group.
 This is a monthly support and education group for patients with sickle cell anemia.

 Young Adult Cancer Support Group.
 This is a group for individuals who have been diagnosed with cancer, ages 18 to 40.
 It meets at Penn Medicine Rittenhouse ("Graduate Hospital”).
 RSVP is required; please call 215-614-0651.

 Walkabout: Looking In, Looking Out.
 Walkabout is a special survivorship program at Pennsylvania Hospital that teaches different approaches, which have been proven successful in decreasing distress, including physical pain, anxiety, depression, fatigue and worried thinking that disturbs sleep, work and play.
 Offered quarterly as an eight-week program, this innovative wellness focused program open to caregivers and patients in any stage of their cancer journey.

 Women’s Cancer Support Group.
-This suport group is for women facing cancer and their families.
+This support group is for women facing cancer and their families.
 For more information please call 215-614-0651.